 At the moment we do not think of other ways to trigger a challenge.

-This function is not decorated with @challenge\response\allowed
+This function is not decorated with @challenge\response\allowed as the U2F token is always a challenge response token!

 - passw The PIN of the token. - options dictionary of additional request parameters

 Parameters param (dict) - parameters from the token init